solid/solidproject.org/pages/faqs.md

 No. Search engines and communication tools do not need to track you to work.
 Hopefully over time all the nice things you get from silos which don’t let you control your data will be echoed by new solid-compatible ones which do.

 ## Can people working at the place where I choose to store my data see my data?
-Today, the Pod is not encrypted therefore your service provider could see your data.
-The Solid community is working on Pod encryption to change this.
+This depends on your Pod provider, check the terms and conditions of your Pod provider to find out more.
+There are some support tools like [Terms of Service Don't Read](https://tosdr.org) to help you understand the small print more easily.

-## When I want to leave a hosting provider, can I take my data with me?
+## When I want to leave a Pod provider, can I take my data with me?
 This depends on the agreement you have with your hosting provider.
+There are some support tools like [Terms of Service Don't Read](https://tosdr.org) to help you understand the small print more easily.

-## Arguably the Semantic Web or Linked Data never took off, so why is Solid working with it?
+## Arguably the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) or [Linked Data](https://en.wikipedia.org/wiki/Linked_data) never took off, so why is Solid working with it?
 Today, almost a quarter of all websites are currently using the semantic web or linked data.
 The Solid community is working to provide seamless convenience to developers to work with the semantic web or linked data more easily.

 ## What is the Solid architecture?